Analyzing IM Cannabis (IMCC) and Its Rivals

 Summary

-IM Cannabis beats its peers on 8 of the 12 factors compared.
+IM Cannabis beats its competitors on 8 of the 12 factors compared.

 IM Cannabis Corp. engages in breeding, growing, and supply of medical cannabis products in Israel, Germany, and Canada.
 It offers strains under the Roma, Dairy Queen, London, Tel Aviv, Paris, and Pandora Box brands; and CBD oil products under the IMC brand.
 The company also offers its intellectual property related services to the medical cannabis industry.
 IM Cannabis Corp. is headquartered in Tel Aviv-Yafo, Israel.